Weaving I: Beginning Weaving ~ Jan 31-Feb 4, 2011

 Hours and Registration

-Courses run from Monday to Friday from 9 am to 4 pm and include formal instruction each morning and afternoon plus several hours of weaving time with two (2!) experienced instructors close at hand, for a total of 6 hours of instruction and supervised weaving each day for five days.
-In addition, the studio will be open before and after scheduled class times from Monday to Thursday and students are welcome and encouraged to weave on their own as much as they like between classes.
-Those who complete their first project with time to spare may plan and weave a second if time permits (additional materials fees may apply in this case).
+Courses run from 9 am to 4 pm and include formal instruction each morning and afternoon plus several hours of weaving time with two (2!) experienced instructors close at hand, for a total of 6 hours of instruction and supervised weaving each day.
+In addition, the studio will be open before and after scheduled class times and students are welcome and encouraged to weave on their own as much as they like between classes.

-There is a maximum enrolment of eight students in each course and there will be two (2!) instructors on hand at all times, so students will receive plenty of individual attention and assistance.
+There is a maximum enrollment of 10 students in each course and there will be two (2!) instructors on hand at all times, so students will receive plenty of individual attention and assistance.

-Each course costs $375 plus materials.
-There are only eight spots available in each, so register early to avoid disappointment!
-A deposit of $100 will hold your place.
-This deposit is refundable, less a $25 administration fee, until December 1, 2010.
-To register for either course, contact Sue by email at msuewill[at]centurytel[dot]net, by phone at 1-206-463-1747, or by mailing a cheque to Sue Willingham, PO Box 2395, Vashon, WA 98070-2395.
+There are only ten spots available in each, so register early to avoid disappointment!
+A non-refundable deposit made out to the Willingham Weavery of $150 for three or five day courses and $50 for one day will hold your place.
+To register for any course, contact Sue by email at msuewill[at]gmail[dot]com, by phone at 1-206-463-1747, or by mailing a cheque to Sue Willingham, PO Box 2395, Vashon, WA 98070-2395.
 We recommend that you call before mailing a cheque to make sure that there is still space available.
+The balance of registration fees is due by January 10; materials fees are payable at the start of class.

 Praise for Sue and Janet's courses from past students: